Honda Accord: Fourth generation (1990)

 In early 1990 for the 1991 model year, Honda unveiled the Accord wagon, to be manufactured at the Marysville, Ohio plant.
 Production began in late November, 1990.
 The Ohio plant exported right-hand drive wagons and coupes to Europe and Japan.
 In Europe, the station wagon was called the "Aerodeck" in reference to the 1985–1989 three-door vehicle.
 All station wagons sold outside the United States were affixed with a small badge on the "C" pillar denoting the vehicle was built at the Ohio facility.
 European and Japanese vehicles had options not available within the U.S. including automatic climate control systems, power seats, and several other minor features.
-The Accord Wagons were available from November 1990, only in LX and EX trim in North America or just 2.2i in Japan.
+The Accord Wagons were available from November 1990, only in LX and EX trim in North America or simply as the 2.2i in Japan.
 They had larger front brakes to compensate for the added weight and unlike other U.S. Accords, including a driver's side airbag as standard equipment.
-Other than a retractable tonneau cover in the rear cargo area and keyless entry on EX models, the wagons were equipped the same as their coupe and sedan counterparts.
+Other than a retractable tonneau cover in the rear cargo area and keyless entry on EX models, the wagons were equipped the same as their coupé and sedan counterparts.
+Due to the large, 2.2-litre engine and wider side trim which brought up the width of the car to 1725 mm, the Accord Wagon slotted into a larger size class in Japan, attracting considerably higher road taxes and other fees than the Japanese-made sedans.

 Return of the SE (1991)

 Honda reintroduced the SE (previously SE-i) sedan for 1991.
-It returned to the lineup without the traditional Bose high-powered audio system but with an AM/FM stereo cassette 4x20 watt EX audio system; leather-trimmed steering wheel, leather seats and door panels, a fuel-injected 140 hp engine, 4-speed automatic transmission, and 4-wheel disc brakes w/ ABS as standard equipment.
+It returned to the lineup without the traditional Bose high-powered audio system but with an AM/FM stereo cassette 4x20 watt EX audio system; leather-trimmed steering wheel, leather seats and door panels, a fuel-injected 140 hp engine, four-speed automatic transmission, and four-wheel disc brakes w/ ABS as standard equipment.
 For the first time, a manual transmission was not offered in the SE.
 Two colours were available: Solaris Silver Metallic with Graphite Black interior and Brittany Blue Metallic with Ivory interior.
 Unlike previous editions, the 1991 SE was not equipped with uniquely styled alloy wheels but instead carried the EX model wheels.